Sherman Friedland

-Sherman Friedland was Associate Professor of Fine Arts as well as an active clarinetist, professor of music and conductor at Concordia University in Montreal from 1960 until his retirement in 1997.
-He was conductor and Music Director of the Concordia University Symphony for 17 years, and was clarinetist, director and founder of the Concordia Chamber Players.
-Sherman Friedland died January 26, 2017.
+Sherman Friedland (July 9, 1933 – January 26, 2017) was a Canadian clarinetist and conductor.
+He was Associate Professor of Fine Arts, as well as a professor of music and conductor at Concordia University in Montreal from 1960 until his retirement in 1997.
+He was also conductor and Music Director of the Concordia University Symphony for 17 years, and was clarinetist, director and founder of the Concordia Chamber Players.

-Career
+Life and career

-Sherman Friedland was born in Brooklyn, N.Y. in 1933, and attended Brookline High School from 1947-51.
+Sherman Friedland was born in Brooklyn, New York on July 9, 1933.
+He attended Brookline High School from 1947 to 1951.
 After serving as a bandsman in the U.S. Army, he attended Boston University, studying with Gino Cioffi at the New England Conservatory of Music, as well as with Rosario Mazzeo.
 He graduated in 1960 with a Bachelor of Music degree.

 He was appointed Principal Clarinetist of the Milwaukee Symphony in 1961 and studied at Le Conservatoire Americain.
 He studied with Marcel Jean in Paris, and studied chamber music with Mademoiselle Nadia Boulanger.
 He was awarded the Diplome cum Laundes in Clarinet by Mlle.
 Boulanger in 1960.
 He organized the Milwaukee Symphony Wind Quintet, which served as Quintet in Residence at Fontainbleau during the summer of 1963.

 At the University of Massachusetts in Amherst, he earned a Master of Music and was appointed Fromm Fellow at the Berkshire Music Center in 1964, where he performed as soloist in the Concerto for Clarinet and Orchestra by Easley Blackwood, conducted by Gunther Schuller, and he also performed the final concert of Aaron Copland's tenure at the Center in Copland's As it Fell Upon a Day and in the Copland Sextet for Clarinet and String Quartet and Piano, which Copland coached.

 In 1962, he won second prize in the National Competition for Woodwind Instruments, sponsored by the Musicians Club of New York.

 In 1965, he was appointed as Creative Associate at the Center for Creative and Performing Arts at the State University of New York at Buffalo, Lukas and Foss, directors, under a grant from the Rockefeller Foundation.
 The group, which included Paul Zukofsky, Buell Neidlinger, John Bergamo and Carol Plantamura, focused on avant-garde music and performance, performing regularly in Buffalo and in New York's Carnegie Recital Hall.